Onroe/python-automationscripts/README.md

 4. PDF Table Extractor.
 Script to extract tables from pdf documents and export to csv/xlsl.
 5. File Compressor.
 Compress big files into zipped folders.
 6. Fix Grammar.
 Python function that receives a sentence/ paragraph with wrong grammar and returns one with correct grammar.
+7. Reverse Geocoder.
+Script to convert latitudes and longitudes into human readable addresses using google maps.